Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Further Experimental Results

 \subsection{Implementation Details}

-\PAR{Training of BT.} We apply NAFNet~\cite{chen2022simple} for both image recovery network and image degradation network in BT for its efficient and effective performance in low-level vision.
-The two networks in BT are trained separately for recovery of target images and degradation of source images.
+\PAR{Training of BT.} We apply NAFNet~\cite{chen2022simple} for both the image recovery network and image degradation network in BT for its efficient and effective performance in low-level vision.
+Adapted from the attention block in Restormer~\cite{zamir2022restormer}, the backbone in NAFNet can deal with both spatially-variant and spatially-invariant blur with much fewer computational overheads.
+The trade-off between performance and efficiency makes NAFNet an optimal choice for BT.

+The two networks in BT are trained separately for the recovery of target images and degradation of source images.
 The width and depth of applied NAFNet are $32$ and $[1,1,1,28]$.
 Based on BasicSR~\cite{basicsr}, in accordance with~\cite{chen2022simple}, we train BT with AdamW~\cite{loshchilov2017decoupled} for $160K$ iterations with an initial learning rate of $1e^{-3}$, which is gradually reduced to $1e^{-6}$ with the cosine annealing schedule~\cite{loshchilov2016sgdr}, on image patches of $256{\times}256$ with a batch size of $8$.

-\PAR{Training of CIADA.} We adopt MiT-b5~\cite{xie2021segformer} with a feature pyramid of $[64, 128, 320, 512]$ for the encoder, and Hamburger~\cite{guo2022segnext} which aggregates last three stages of features with $C{=}512$ for both the semantic segmentation decoder and the auxiliary recovery decoder.
+\PAR{Training of CIADA.} We adopt MiT-b5~\cite{xie2021segformer} with a feature pyramid of $[64, 128, 320, 512]$ for the encoder, and Hamburger~\cite{guo2022segnext} which aggregates the last three stages of features with $C{=}512$ for both the semantic segmentation decoder and the auxiliary recovery decoder.
 Following~\cite{hoyer2022daformer} and~\cite{tranheden2021dacs}, we set $T{=}0.01$ for RCS temperature, $r{=}0.75$ and $\lambda_{FD}{=}0.005$ for FD, $\alpha{=}0.99$, and $\tau{=}0.968$ for data mixing.
 CIADA is trained with AdamW for $40K$ iterations with a learning rate of $6e^{-5}$ for the encoder and $6e^{-4}$ for the decoder, where weight decay of $0.01$ and a linear learning rate warmup of $1.5K$ iterations are applied.
 We train it with a batch size of $2$ on two $376{\times}376$ random crops based on mmsegmenmtation~\cite{mmseg2020}.